 Don't waste any more time trying to comb through the fine print alone and unaware.

-In addition to our nationally-recognized dedication to personal injury victims, our firm has extensive experience with workers’ comp cases.
+In addition to our nationally-recognized dedication to personal injury victims, the dedicated Houston car accident attorneys at Stewart J. Guss Injury Lawyers have extensive experience with workers' comp cases.

-An auto accident lawyer can set you on the right path and protect your rights every step of the way.
+Whether a commercial driver struck you while performing their official work duties, or you're an employee who suffered injuries in a work-related accident, an auto accident lawyer from our firm can set you on the right path and protect your rights every step of the way.